Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: No Equilibrium states with positive entropy

 \subsection{Construction of $f_0$}

 \

-Franks' Lemma (conservative version) gives a diffeomorphism $g^{\prime}$ which is linear in a small neighborhood of $O$ and arbitrarily close to $g$.
+Franks' Lemma (Theorem \ref{t.linearize}) gives a diffeomorphism $g^{\prime}$ which is linear in a small neighborhood of $O$ and arbitrarily close to $g$.
 The dynamics near $O$ for $g^{\prime}$ can be identified with the linear cocycle $Dg$ over the tangent bundle $T_OM$ in an obvious way.
 We choose $R>0$ to be small and define a perturbation $h$ of $g$ by replacing $g^{\prime}$ in a small neighborhood of $O$ by the diffeomorphism $G_R: z\mapsto RG(R^{-1}z)$.
-Note that we identified the tangent bundle $T_OM$ with $M$ in a small neighborhood of $O$.
+Note that we identified the tangent bundle $T_OM$ with $M$ in a small neighborhood of $O$ and the neighborhood where $h$ equals $G_R$ is contained in the neighborhood on which $g^{\prime}$ is linear.
 In particular, $h$ preserves the set $\Lambda_R:=R\Lambda$ and $\sigma_k(h|\Lambda_R)=\sigma_k(G|\Lambda)$.
 Also, the Jacobian is not changed.
 Hence, $G_R$ satisfies the same inequality with the same $N_2$ as $G$.
 If we take $R$ to be so small (this means $\Lambda_R$ is small) that the variation of the potential function $\phi$ near each point in the periodic orbit $O$ is smaller than $\delta/18$.
 Then for $n\geq N_2$,

 for the $x\in O$ that is closest to $\pi_k(E)$.
 Note that

 Hence by definition of $N_2$,